 - Go to Automation > Automated Programs.

-- You'll be redirected to the Automated Journey Builder to edit your program
+- The Automated Journey Builder opens to edit your program

 If the program is running, you can view it in the Automated Journey Builder but can’t make any changes.
-You’ll need to stop the program before it can be edited.
+You’ll need to pause the program before it can be edited.

 Pro tip: If you currently have contacts moving through the journey, we recommend waiting until they exit or moving them to another program before you make significant changes.
 Editing steps that have contacts in them can cause unwanted behaviors.